The idea is simple:

 This, obviously, is a terrible idea beacause we have the overhead cost of moving the files after each run as well as the fact that we have to run jdupes exhaustively for many iterations.

-• Hardlink all the other drives from the space into the drive we picked previously (children)
+• Hardlink all the other drives to the parent

 • Run jdupes